Dexter201/Assignment_Network_Infrastructures/Assignment/README.md

 You will see your terminal prompt change to show (.venv), indicating the environment is active.

-Step 2: Install Locust
+# Step 2: Install Locust

 With your virtual environment active, install Locust using pip:

 pip install locust

-Step 3: Run the Test
+# Step 3: Run the Test

-Start the Locust test from your project's root directory (assuming locustfile.py is there):
+Start the Locust test from the project's root directory:

 locust -f locustfile.py --host https://localhost

---host https://localhost: This tells Locust to send all its requests to your gateway, which is listening on port 443 (the default for https://).

-Step 4: Run the Swarm from the Web UI
+# Step 4: Run the Swarm from the Web UI

-Once you run that command, your terminal will print a message like:
+Once you run that command, your terminal will print a message:
 Starting web interface at http://localhost:8089

-Open http://localhost:8089 in your browser.
+Open.

 You'll see the "Start new swarm" page.

-Enter the number of users to simulate (e.g., 100).
+Enter the number of users to simulate.

-Enter the "Spawn rate" (e.g., 10 users per second).
+Enter the "Spawn rate" .

+In my tests I often set 100 - 200 and 5 - 10 respectively

 Click "Start swarm".

-Step 5: Watch the Test!

-You now have three places to watch the results:

-The Locust UI (Browser):

-Statistics: Watch the Requests/s climb.
-Most importantly, check the Failure % column.
-If this stays at 0%, your API is working correctly!

-Charts: See the response times and number of users in real-time.

-Failures: If anything goes wrong, errors will appear here.

-Your Terminal (Docker Logs):
-This is a great way to see all the services working together.
-In a new terminal, run:

-docker compose logs -f

-You will see a flood of logs from all your containers:

-gateway-1 will show the Metrics: ... logs for every request.

-user-load-balancer-1 will show Forwarding connection...

-post-load-balancer-1 will show Forwarding connection...

-feed-service-1 will show its logs.

-Prometheus (Browser):
+# Step 5 Prometheus:
-While the test is running, open http://localhost:9090 (your Prometheus dashboard).
+While the test is running, open http://localhost:9090 (the Prometheus dashboard).

-Click on Status > Targets.
-You should see your gateway job with a green "UP" state.

-Click the Graph tab.
-In the expression bar, type gateway_requests_total and click "Execute".
-You'll see your metrics being scraped!

-Try one of your rules: gateway:requests:total:per_method
+3 rules can be found in Status:Rule health you can copy them and inject them in the query section of the homepage and then check the graphs

-Step 6: Stop the Test
+# Step 6: Stop the Test

 When you are finished: